Platelet Inventory Management with Approximate Dynamic Programming: Case Study: Hamilton General Hospital (HGH)

 \section{Case Study: Hamilton General Hospital (HGH)}

 In this section, we conduct a case study using data from HGH and evaluate the out-of-sample performance of the ADP approach and compare it with other benchmarks.
 Our data comes from the TRUST (Transfusion Registry for Utilization, Surveillance and Tracking) dataset (see \citealt{abouee2022data} for details) which includes inventory information for blood products utilized in a network of hospitals in Hamilton, Ontario.
-Specifically, we use the platelet inventory data at HGH which contains information such as time of donation, delivery, and transfusion or expiration of the platelet products delivered to the hospital.
 We use data from 2015-2016 to estimate the parameters of our model and tune the coefficients of the basis function.
 We then evaluate the out-of-sample performance of the policy using data from 2017 and compare to benchmarks.

 \textbf{Model Inputs and Estimation}: There were 3965 transfusion records for platelets at HGH during 2015-2016.
-We assume that the hospital satisfied all demands, i.e., each patient who needed platelet transfusion eventually received it (possibly through emergency orders).
-Therefore, we count the total number of transfusion records for each day as the daily demand for platelets.
+We assume that the hospital satisfied all demand, i.e., each patient who needed platelet transfusion eventually received it (possibly through emergency orders) and hence the observed demand is not censored.
+Therefore, we consider the total number of transfusion records for each day as the daily demand for platelets.
 Figure \ref{fig:DOW} illustrates how daily platelet demand varies across days of the week with overall average of 5.4 and variance of 12.3.
-Since demand data is overdispersed, we fit a Negative Binomial distribution to each day of the week by estimating the parameters using Maximum Likelihood Estimation (MLE) as presented in Section \ref{subsub:demand}.
+Since demand data is overdispersed, we fit a \revision{negative binomial} distribution to each day of the week by estimating the parameters using \revision{maximum likelihood estimation} as presented in Section \ref{subsub:demand}.
 We then truncate the fitted distributions at $M=20$, the largest historical demand observed in the data.
-We use a Multinomial regression model to estimate the distribution of the shelf-life of deliveries and its dependence on order size as reported in Section \ref{subsub:shelf-life}.
-Since shortage is considered costlier than wastage for platelets (see, e.g., \citealt{zhou2011inventory} and \citealt{civelek2015blood}), we consider three unit cost ratios of shortage to wastage $l/\theta \in\{10, 4, 1\}$ together with two fixed ordering costs $f \in\{10, 20\}$.
+We use \revision{multinomial} regression to estimate the distribution of the shelf-life of deliveries and its dependence on order size as reported in Section \ref{subsub:shelf-life}.
+Since shortage is considered costlier than wastage for platelets, we consider three unit cost ratios of shortage to wastage $l/\theta \in\{10, 4, 1\}$ together with two fixed ordering costs $\kappa \in\{10, 20\}$.
 We fix the holding cost at $h=1$.